- Home

 Diplomates must demonstrate compliance with the requirement for lifelong learning and continuous quality improvement.

-Diplomates are required to meet the following requirements for maintenance of certification every six years:
+Beginning January 1, 2025, all Diplomates will be required to meet the following requirements for continuing certification:

 - Completion of at least 60 points of continuing education credit.